NoosWare/rapp_beginner_tutorials/cpp/getting_started/batch/README.md

 * vision_detection.hpp
 * iostream

-Then create a service controller as previous examples:
+Then create a service controller as in the previous examples:

 ```cpp
 rapp::cloud::platform info = {"rapp.ee.auth.gr", "9001", "rapp_token"};
 rapp::cloud::service_controller ctrl(info);
 ```

-In this example we are going to use vision detection, so we need to load a picture.
+In this example we are going to use vision detection, so we a picture.
-In this case we are going to detect faces, humans and doors in the same picture (for simplicty's shake).
+We will try to detect faces, humans and doors in the same picture.
-You can use the picture that you want using the correct path or use this example.
 If loading a picture from disk, then constuct a `rapp::object::picture` object (replace *my_picture.jpg* with a valid one!).

+__NOTE:__ only *PNG* and *JPEG* are formats supported currently.

 ```cpp
 auto pic = rapp::object::picture("my_picture.jpg");
 ```

 Each cloud call takes a different callback functor, so we'll create one for each call.
-(You can find more information in `rapp/cloud/vision_detection.hpp`).
+You can find more information for each class in `rapp/cloud/vision_detection.hpp`

 * face detection: